kotcrab/ghidra-allegrex/README.md

 ### PPSSPP debugger integration

+Note: Ghidra 11.1 is replacing API required by this integration with a new one (Trace RMI).
+The new API is not compatible with the old one so a full rewrite of this integration would be required.
+This is not planned, this integration will be removed once the old API is no longer available.
+To use this integration starting from Ghidra 11.1 you will need to modify the default Debugger tool and enable `DebuggerObjectsPlugin` and `DebuggerTargetsPlugin` plugins.

 Since version 1.9 Ghidra Debugger can be used to debug games running in PPSSPP over the WebSocket API.
 To get started open PPSSPP and make sure "Allow remote debugger" is enabled in PPSSPP settings.
 Then open your binary using the Debugger tool and in the `Debugger Targets` panel press the `Connect` button.
 Select `PPSSPP WebSocket debugger (beta)` and press `Connect`.